liferay/liferay-docs/discover/portal/articles/commerce/02-catalog-management/03-options.markdown

     this field is filled automatically, most users can safely leave it alone.

-Once an option has been created and saved, it is displayed in the list on the left side of the screen. <!--Sometimes when I hit the save button, the new option just disappears.
-But not always.
-I haven't been able to work out a pattern-->?But it cannot be seen by customers unless it has values assigned to it and has been deployed to a product.
+Once an option has been created and saved, it is displayed in the list on the left side of the screen.
+But it cannot be seen by customers unless it has values assigned to it and has been deployed to a product.

 There are two ways to assign values to a product.
 One is from the options tab in *Site Menu* &rarr; *Commerce* &rarr; *Catalog*: